mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cluster/README.md

 lets you create, edit, and delete clusters.
 The resource requires your Project ID to perform these actions.

-*Important:* `MongoDB::Atlas::Cluster` supports Flex Clusters, and all future updates for creating and managing Flex Clusters will be exclusively available through this resource.
+*Note:* Upgrades to or from flex clusters are currently unavailable.
+We expect to support upgrades to or from flex clusters in the foreseeable future.

-*Important:* We recommend using `MongoDB::Atlas::Cluster` to create and manage Flex clusters instead of the `MongoDB::Atlas::FlexCluster` as future upgrades will only be available through this resource.
+*Important:* Use the `MongoDB::Atlas::Cluster` resource instead of the `MongoDB::Atlas::FlexCluster` resource to create and manage flex clusters. `MongoDB::Atlas::Cluster` supports flex clusters and future upgrades will only be available through this resource.

-*Important:* Cluster upgrades to and from Flex Clusters are currently unavailable but are planned for future development.